earthai-tech/gofast/README.md

 [2 rows x 12 columns]
 ```
-We will try a fast manipulation of data in a few line of codes:
+We will try a fast manipulation of data in a few lines of codes:

 1. **Fast clean and sanitize raw data**

-``gofast`` has a capability to clean your data, strip the column bad string characters,
+``gofast``can clean your data, strip the column bad string characters,
-drop your useless features in a one line of code.
+and drop your useless features in one line of code.
 To drop  `'HistoryOfHypertension'` and
 `'HistoryOfHeartDisease'`, we can process as :

 ```python